-Currently, Zero Carbon World is the only supplier that offers free charge points for businesses, with companies in the hotel, tourist and leisure industry benefiting from the charity’s work.
-The only cost involved for businesses that successfully receive a Zero Carbon World charge point is the unit’s installation.
+Currently, Zero Carbon World offers free charge points for businesses, with companies in the hotel, tourist and leisure industry benefiting from the charity’s work.
+The only cost involved for hospitality businesses that successfully receive a Zero Carbon World charge point is the unit’s installation.

 All the installers listed on the Business Installer Tool have requested to be added as they focus on installing charge points for businesses.
 The installers are all “OZEV accredited” for installations.

 Visit the Home Charging page to find a charge point installer focused on domestic installations.
 The highlighted entries (with images and links) are paid for by the installer.
 No entry on the installer tool represents an endorsement or recommendation by Zap-Map.